 What Happens in Your Brain During an Anxiety Attack?

-To understand how you can calm down from an anxiety attack, it is essential to recognize the brain mechanisms involved.
+To understand how to calm an anxiety attack, it is essential to recognize the brain mechanisms involved.

 Anxiety attacks occur because of how your brain processes fear.
 According to NCBI, the amygdala, prefrontal cortex, and insula are key brain regions responsible for triggering and regulating panic responses.